Knight Rider: The Ballad of Stevie and Michael, Part 3

 He is saved from further harm with KITT rushes over and interposes himself between Michael and the bad guy’s guns.
 With police sirens approaching, the bad guys flee.
 If I were writing this, an epically pissed-off KITT would have run at least one or two of them down once they exposed themselves.
 It would actually be interesting to see KITT go functionally insane for a couple of minutes.
 Sadly, if obviously, this doesn’t happen, though.

-KITT calls for immediate medical care, and then pleads with Michael to show some sign of life, but he doesn’t.
+KITT calls for immediate medical care.
+He then pleads with Michael to show some sign of life, with no result.
 In the next scene he is being carted off, barely alive.
 KITT follows the ambulance, and KITT, monitoring Michael’s vitals via his sensors, radios medical instructions (patently obvious ones, too) to the paramedics.
 “Give him oxygen!” he suggest at one point.
 Gee, thanks, Dr. Goodwrench.

 Durant is the sort of villain you only see on bad TV shows and movies, the criminal mastermind who lives in unimaginable splendor but who is also motivated by the fact that, as Durant notes here, he “bores easily.”
 For instance, he notes the hottie in the pool has been here a whole day already.
 “Too long,” he sighs.
 “Dismiss her.”

-“He’s seen my face,” is the justification for Durant’s overall concern, although I really doubt Michael did, given he was being shot at that exact split-second time.
+“He’s seen my face,” is the justification for Durant’s overall concern.
+I actually really doubt Michael did, given he was also being shot at that exact split-second.
 Also, wouldn’t have KITT been automatically filming all of them anyway?
 On this show, probably not, but that’s just because the people who wrote it couldn’t be bothered to think anything through.

-Back to the hospital.
-Out of surgery and still wearing his communicator watch (is that right?); KITT apparently senses that Michael is rousing into consciousness.
+Back to the hospital, where Michael is out of surgery.
+As he’s still wearing his communicator watch, KITT apparently senses him rousing into consciousness.
 He calls Michael over the communicator, and Michael groggily asks where he is.
 “In the parking lot, Michael,” KITT replies.
 He reports that he’s been parked there ever since Michael was brought in, nine days ago.

 Meanwhile, we cut out to the hall to see *gasp* Martoni, Durant’s final henchman, disguised as a doctor.
 Seeing nobody looking—FLAG can build the most advanced piece of technology in the world, but can’t hire a security guard?—he ducks into Michael’s room.
 He pulls a rope from his pocket, and prepares to garrote Michael, who remains in a drugged stupor despite KITT’s alarms.